In these unsettling times, when we only have the loosest grip on what is real, football fans are arguably better placed than most to cope.

 Since lockdown quieted football, it’s never been as obvious that crowd reaction, as much as the commentary, shapes how we see a match.

-O HOW hard will TV work to build an audiovisual narrative?
-The reports that TV Down Under has introduced ‘mild booing’ in the AFL, ahead of free kicks at goal.
+SO HOW hard will TV work to build an audiovisual narrative?
+The Sydney Morning Herald reports that TV Down Under has introduced ‘mild booing’ in the AFL, ahead of free kicks at goal.
 When rugby returns, that class of thing will, of course, be replaced by deathly ‘respectful’ silence, ideally finding some way to shush people at home too.

 We hear precooked terrace chants will boom in stadiums after goals.
 But how many of the football crowd’s distinctive eruptions will be available?